piloting-your-mom/Explaining-DTale/README.md

 ### Key Features of D-Tale

-## Key Features of D-Tale

 - **Automatic Data Summary**
-  - Displays column types, missing values, and statistics.
+  Displays column types, missing values, and statistics.
 - **Data Filtering & Sorting**
-  - Allows easy isolation of specific records for deeper analysis.
+  Allows easy isolation of specific records for deeper analysis.
 - **Data Visualization**
-  - Supports histograms, bar charts, scatter plots, and box plots.
+  Supports histograms, bar charts, scatter plots, and box plots.
 - **Data Editing & Exporting**
-  - Modify datasets and export to CSV, Excel, or JSON formats.
+  Modify datasets and export to CSV, Excel, or JSON formats.
 - **SQL Integration**
-  - Built-in SQL editor for querying data.
+  Built-in SQL editor for querying data.
 - **Machine Learning Assistance**
-  - Provides basic model insights for predictive analysis.
+  Provides basic model insights for predictive analysis.

 Installing D-Tale is straightforward.
 It can be added to a Python environment using pip: